VeniceArrhythmias: Mission

-Venice Arrhythmias has always aimed at providing the scientific community - and the general audience - with up-to-date, constant information and reports on the most important developments and researches in the field of cardiology and arrhythmology, while contemporaneously contributing to the building and strengthening of specific awareness regarding the increasing importance of cardiac diseases and their treatment approach in nowadays' society.
+Venice Arrhythmias provides information and reports on developments in cardiology and arrhythmology for both the scientific community and the general public.
+It also contributes to raising awareness of cardiac diseases and their management.

-The sharing of experiences, researches and skills has always been centre-stage in the Venice Arrhythmias' vision: while actively contributing in creating a widespread community of experts, the congress has always been fostering cooperation with other events of the sector, thus progressively giving shape to an international network of activities and studies, while also promoting collaboration with international subjects such as AA (Arrhythmia Alliance), AFA (Atrial Fibrillation Association), ALFA (ALliance to Fight Atrial fibrillation), AIAC (Associazione italiana di Aritmologia e Cardiostimolazione), APHRS (Asia Pacific Heart Rhythm Society), ECAS (European Cardiac Arrhythmias Society), ISHNE (International Society for Holter and Noninvasive Electrocardiology), SOLAECE (Sociedad Latinoamericana de Estimulaciòn Cardiaca y Electrofisiologia), STARS (Syncope Trust and Reflex Anoxic Seizures), StopAfib and WSA (World Society of Arrhythmias).
+The sharing of research, experience, and skills is a core component of Venice Arrhythmias.
+The congress facilitates collaboration and exchange among experts and contributes to the development of international networks in the field.
+It also maintains links with international organizations, including the Arrhythmia Alliance (AA), Atrial Fibrillation Association (AFA), ALFA (Alliance to Fight Atrial Fibrillation), AIAC (Associazione Italiana di Aritmologia e Cardiostimolazione), APHRS (Asia Pacific Heart Rhythm Society), ECAS (European Cardiac Arrhythmias Society), ISHNE (International Society for Holter and Noninvasive Electrocardiology), SOLAECE (Sociedad Latinoamericana de Estimulación Cardíaca y Electrofisiología), STARS (Syncope Trust and Reflex Anoxic Seizures), StopAfib, and the World Society of Arrhythmias (WSA).

 Structure

 The workshop's structure is essentially based on different kinds of scientific sessions, including symposia, debates, lectures, live cases presentations, satellite events, interactive and e-learning sessions, oral and poster communications and an allied professionals program, too.

 All these sessions deal with the most important topics concerning the cardiology and arrhythmology fields - such as atrial fibrillation, palpitations, anti-thrombotic therapy for cardiac arrhythmias, heart failure and cardiac resynchronization therapy, remote monitoring of cardiac arrhythmias/devices, sudden death, new technologies and techniques in catheter ablation, sport and arrhythmias, cardiac arrhythmias surgery and also arrhythmias clinical trial updates.

-Among recent introductions, the Geographical Area Corners, participated by leading cardiologists from all around the world, have revealed particularly successful in offering an opportunity for a state-of-the-heart vision on researches coming from countries such as Brazil, Turkey, Japan, India, China, Mexico - and many more.
+The “Geographical Area Corners” sessions include cardiologists from multiple countries and feature research from regions such as Brazil, Turkey, Japan, India, China, and Mexico.

 Since 2011, further contribution to the event's Scientific Program has also come from Fight AF (Stop FA in Italian), the educational and awareness campaign about atrial fibrillation and its risks: results from the campaign are presented during every single edition's scientific sessions.

 Venice Arrhythmias's Scientific Program is built thanks to the work of the Program Committee, chaired by Drs.
 Raviele and Natale, and including many international cardiology's protagonists.